lsst/qserv/UserManual.md

 ### Spatial constraints must be expressed through our qserv_areaspec_* functions

 Spatial constraints can only be expressed through qserv_areaspec_* functions (see Extensions section above for details).
-No other way of specifying spatial restrictions is allowed.
+Other way of specifying spatial restrictions may be significantly slower (e.g., they might devolve to be full table scan).
 For example, the form:

     WHERE ra BETWEEN <ra1> AND <ra2>
       AND decl BETWEEN <decl1> AND <decl2>